 Our cosmic backyard as seen from 30 light-years away.
-Red circles indicate the new WISE discoveries of brown dwarfs.
+Red circles indicate the discoveries of brown dwarfs by NASA's WISE space telescope.

 Brown dwarfs are small, cool and hard to spot, but until recently we believed there were as many of these "failed stars" as bona fide stars in the galaxy.